francesccoll/teaching/sagesa_qc_amr/qc_amr_workshop.md

 ```

 **❓ Question**
-Has AMRFinder identified any *tet* genes that after lowing the minimum gene coverage threshold?
+Has AMRFinder identified any *tet* genes after lowering the minimum gene coverage threshold?
 In what coverage?
 ```grep "tet" *illumina_assembly.amrfinder.0.3.txt```

 Finally, we will run AMRFinder on hybrid assemblies (closed genomes) produced by sequencing all three strains with both Illumina and ONT: